 \subsubsection{Information Design}

-One contribution of our paper is the casting of the design of algorithmic inputs as an information design problem (see \citet{Kamenica} and \citet{BergemannMorris2019} for recent surveys).
-This approach complements previous frameworks for modeling the regulation of algorithms, in which regulators communicate information via cheap talk \citep{CowgillStevenson} or impose restrictions directly on the algorithm \citep*{YangDobbie,RambachanEtAl,BlattnerSpiess}.
-We view the garbling of inputs as a potentially effective policy tool, which can be implemented through a variety of technological or legal commitments,\footnote{For example, organizations such as the US Census Bureau, Google, Apple, and Microsoft are committed to differential privacy initiatives \citep{DworkRoth}, which take various forms of adding noise to user inputs. \citet{YangDobbie} summarizes the existing law on algorithmic regulation and proposes new legal policies for mitigating algorithmic bias.} and which deserves further attention within the context of algorithmic fairness.
+One contribution of our paper is the modeling of the design of algorithmic inputs as an information design problem (see \citet{Kamenica} and \citet{BergemannMorris2019} for recent surveys).
+This approach complements previous frameworks for modeling the regulation of algorithms, in which policymakers communicate information via cheap talk \citep{CowgillStevenson} or impose restrictions directly on the algorithm \citep*{YangDobbie,RambachanEtAl,BlattnerSpiess}.
+Our focus on the strategic interaction between an information designer and an agent choosing the algorithm also complements \citet{DovalSmolin}'s characterization of the feasible set across different information policies.\footnote{For example, \citet{DovalSmolin} show that excluding inputs is suboptimal in the sense that more information necessarily increases the feasible set of payoffs.
+In contrast, in our model it may be strictly optimal for the designer to exclude an input, since a different agent chooses which payoff vector is implemented from among our feasible set.} We view the garbling of inputs as a potentially effective policy tool, which can be implemented through a variety of technological or legal commitments,\footnote{For example, organizations such as the US Census Bureau, Google, Apple, and Microsoft are committed to differential privacy initiatives \citep{DworkRoth}, which take various forms of adding noise to user inputs. \citet{YangDobbie} summarizes the existing law on algorithmic regulation and proposes new legal policies for mitigating algorithmic bias.} and which deserves further attention within the context of algorithmic fairness.

-Conversely, problems regarding algorithmic fairness motivate analyses that depart from typical information design problems in a few interesting ways.
-First, the Sender in our framework cannot choose a completely flexible information structure, but is instead constrained to garblings of a primitive covariate vector.